johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-09-13-migrating-jasmine-tests-to-typescript.md

 ![](http://4.bp.blogspot.com/-SYbV5TwnO3Y/VBNwa2TwQPI/AAAAAAAAAtY/oU8dI5Tv-iY/s640/Screenshot%2B2014-09-12%2B23.15.22.png)

-](<http://4.bp.blogspot.com/-SYbV5TwnO3Y/VBNwa2TwQPI/AAAAAAAAAtY/oU8dI5Tv-iY/s1600/Screenshot%2B2014-09-12%2B23.15.22.png>)It looks like having one TypeScript project in a solution which uses `reference` comments somehow breaks the implicit referencing behaviour built into Visual Studio for other TypeScript projects in the solution.
+It looks like having one TypeScript project in a solution which uses `reference` comments somehow breaks the implicit referencing behaviour built into Visual Studio for other TypeScript projects in the solution.
 I can say this with some confidence as if I pull out the `reference` comments from the top of the test file that we've converted then it's business as usual - the TypeScript Language Service lives once more.
 I'm sure you can see the problem here though: the TypeScript test file doesn't compile.
 All rather unsatisfactory.

 I suspect that if I added `reference` comments throughout the web project the TypeScript Language Service would be just fine.
 But I rather like the implicit referencing functionality so I'm not inclined to do that.
 After reaching something of a brick wall and thinking I had encountered a bug in the TypeScript Language service I [raised an issue on GitHub](<https://github.com/Microsoft/TypeScript/issues/673>).